Product Roadmap for SaaS: Everything you Need to Know

 Starting from the top

-- Use your set goals as the base for your roadmap.
+- Use your set goals as the base for your product roadmap.

 - The guiding principle of your map should be your vision, strategy, and long-term goals.